thomasleveil/b3-plugin-poweradminbf3/README.rst

 !swap <player A> [<player B>]
   swap player A's team/squad with player B's team/squad

-!setnextmap <map partial name>
+!setnextmap <map> [, <gamemode> [, <rounds>]]
-  select the next map to load after current round.
-If the map is not in the current map rotation list, then it is added with the current gamemode and current number of rounds.
+  | select the next map to load after current round.
+If the map is not in the current map rotation list, then it is added.
+  | When no gamemode or no rounds is specified, then uses the current values.
+  | Parameters MUST be separated by a comma ','.
+  | Usage example :
+  |  - `!setnextmap firestorm, conquest, 2`
+  |  - `!setnextmap bazaar, rush, 1`

 !punkbuster <punkbuster command>
   run a punkbuster command